rajaryan-git/rajaryan-git/README.md

 [Associate Cloud Engineer](https://www.credly.com/badges/489ab483-b17b-4f07-bf1f-454fcaae29bc)

 ## 👨🏻‍💻Projects
-My Project as a Developer & Data Engineer in Deloitte🟢:
+My Projects as a Developer & Data Engineer in Deloitte:

-1.Healthcare Project - Python & SQL
+1. Healthcare Project

-Played a pivotal role in a groundbreaking healthcare project, contributing to data workflows using Python and SQL.
-Enhanced data integration and analysis, fostering data-driven decision-making processes.
+Played a pivotal role in a groundbreaking healthcare project, contributing to ETL workflows using Python and SQL.
+Enhanced data integration and analysis, fostering data-driven decision-making processes while ensuring efficient data management practices.

-2.AWS Development Project - Diverse Cloud Services Contributed to a multifaceted AWS project, showcasing versatility with various AWS services.
-Gained hands-on experience in cloud architecture, deployment, and management, solidifying expertise in diverse cloud technologies.
-Achieved certifications in AWS as a Cloud Practitioner (CCP) and an Associate Developer, demonstrating proficiency in cloud technologies and development within the AWS ecosystem.
+2. AWS Development Project – Diverse Cloud Services

+Worked concurrently on this AWS project alongside the healthcare initiative to deepen my knowledge of cloud technologies.
+Showcased versatility by gaining hands-on experience with various AWS services, learning cloud architecture, deployment, and management.
+During this project, I achieved certifications as an AWS Certified Cloud Practitioner (CCP), Developer Associate, and Solutions Architect Associate, demonstrating my proficiency in the AWS ecosystem.

-3.Business Insurance Project - Data Engineering on AWS As a Data Engineer and Developer, I played a crucial role in two transformative business insurance projects.
-Utilizing Git, Python, and SQL, I orchestrated end-to-end data pipelines on AWS, enhancing development workflows through Jenkins.
-Embracing cloud-native solutions, I navigated intricacies of AWS services.
-Delving into big data technologies like Kafka, Hadoop, and Spark, I improved data processing capabilities.
-Streamlining deployment with Terraform showcased my commitment to optimizing infrastructure.
-This dynamic experience enabled me to navigate complex data scenarios and collaborate with Rally for agile project management.
+3. Business Insurance Project – Migrating On-Premises Data to the Cloud

+Currently contributing to this transformative project as a Data Engineer and Developer.
+My responsibilities include migrating on-premises data from multiple source systems to the cloud using Python, SQL, ETL processes, AWS services, Databricks Unity Catalog, Delta Lake, Kafka, and Spark.
+I build and manage robust, end-to-end data pipelines while utilizing Jenkins for automation and Git for version control.
+Leveraging Terraform for Infrastructure as Code (IaC), I streamline cloud infrastructure deployment and management.
+This project involves integrating big data tools and technologies to enhance data processing capabilities and collaborating with Jira for agile project management.

 ##  🏆Awards
-Spot Award, PACE Award.
+Spot Award, PACE Award, Applause Award.

 ## 📧Get in Touch
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/rajaryan-profile/) or [Twitter](www.twitter.com/rajaryan_28) if you have any questions, suggestions, or just want to chat.